 – Note that there is very little shade to be found, so applying sunscreen and/or wearing a hat is a good idea.
 Bringing LOTS of water (or some other form of hydration) with you is also a good idea, as there are no vendors within the reserve.

-About Vendicari Nature Reserve and its History
+About the Vendicari Nature Reserve: a Brief History

 The same year (1981) that Sicily’s first nature reserve was established, Zingaro Nature Reserve, plans were already in the works to create another natural reserve at Vendicari’s location.
 However, after several administrative delays, the reserve wasn’t officially established until 1984, and wasn’t opened to the public until 1989.